 Montenegro’s Tax Residency Rules

 Montenegro has one of the most attractive tax systems in Europe.
-Only 9% tax is levied on personal income.
+A progressive 9%-15% tax is levied on personal income.
 Corporations pay the same rate of tax.

 To qualify for tax residency in Montenegro, you must have a residence permit and spend 183 days in a particular calendar year in the country.